Droghyz/weatherapp/README.md

 ---

+# 04/09/23:

+- Modify CSS and HTML for better visualization on Mobile.
+- First push on Netlify
+- Fixed problems on package.json

 # 03/09/23 :

 - Added lat and lon variable in global scope.
 - Restructured code and functions.
+- Finish updating the DOM with information from API's

 # 01/09/23 :